 The National Council on Compensation Insurance will conduct onsite and over the phone inspections and reviews of your client’s classification system.
 As experts in compensation insurance, they ask the right questions and provide a report that recommends improvements your client can implement.

-As a broker, you need to roll up your sleeves to understand your client’s payroll and prevent fraud.
+As a broker, you regularly roll up your sleeves to understand your client’s payroll and prevent fraud.
 There may be uncomfortable conversations, but these are opportunities for you to be your clients’ partner.

-Most clients will thank you for helping them re-assess their payroll classifications.
-If you spot any areas of potential fraud or malpractice, they’ll appreciate your insight and help in making things right.
-And most of these scenarios end with your customer saving money.
+Most clients will appreciate you for helping them reassess their payroll classification and being a conduit to better business practices and savings.
+If you spot any areas of potential fraud or malpractice, they’ll ultimately benefit from your foresight.